-Registration for this league (and the coed lottery that governs which male-matching registrants make it into league) will take place from April 15th until May 4th (please note, your lottery odds do not change based on the day you complete your registration, thus signing up on the 15th has equal odds to signing up on the 30th).
+Registration for this league (and the coed lottery that governs which male-matching registrants make it into league) will take place from March 25 until April 28 (please note, your lottery odds do not change based on the day you complete your registration, thus signing up on the 25th has equal odds to signing up on the 28th).
 Visit our registrations page to access the sign-up link.
 The signup period is for EVERYONE (male-matching or female-matching) that wishes to participate in summer league.
 Detailed information on the lottery can be found here.

 Players should assign themselves a skill ranking from 1 (low) to 6 (high) in each of the following areas during registration.
 Remember, these are ranks relative to your teammates and competitors.